Causation, Measurement Relevance and No-conspiracy in EPR: Structure of the problem

 Equations~\eqref{eq:simple-no-cons1} and~\eqref{eq:simple-no-cons2} may be regarded as `simple' \emph{no-conspiracy} conditions, in that they involve only one common cause event at a time.
-More complex conditions may involve combinations (both conjunctions and disjunctions) of the different postulated \emph{individual}-common causes, e.g.~$p(L_i \land C_{ij}^{ab} \land C_{i'j'}^{a'b'})$.\footnote{These later complex no-conspiracy conditions are what \citet{szabo2000}'s model fails to satisfy}.
+More complex conditions may involve combinations (both conjunctions and disjunctions) of the different postulated \emph{individual}-common causes, e.g.~$p(L_i \land C_{ij}^{ab} \land C_{i'j'}^{a'b'})$ ---these complex no-conspiracy conditions are actually what \cite{szabo2000}'s model fails to satisfy.
 We need not discuss the later case here.
 For I will be arguing that violations of the `simple' case, i.e. of equations~\eqref{eq:simple-no-cons1} and~\eqref{eq:simple-no-cons2}, are consistent with a plausible common cause explanation of EPR correlations.
-But, of course, violations of the `simple' no-conspiracy conditions already entail violations of the more complex relations.
+And, of course, violations of the `simple' no-conspiracy conditions also entail violations of the more complex relations.

 The significance of \emph{no-conspiracy} assumptions relies heavily on another underlying implicit assumption.
-This is the assumption that the postulated common causes take place (or happen) \emph{before} the apparatus are set for measurement, and therefore also \emph{before} (always in the rest-frame of the laboratory) measurement is performed.
+This is the assumption that the postulated common causes take place \emph{before} the apparatus are set for measurement, and therefore also \emph{before} (always in the rest-frame of the laboratory) measurement is performed.
 And it is only by assuming this specific time-order framework that one can make sense of the standard interpretation involving claims about world conspiracies and free will (or the lack of it).\footnote{In fact, I think this is why discussions about free will and backwards in time causation are so much entangled.
-For those defending backwards causation still assume the (timely) priority of common causes in relation to measurement operations.
+For those defending backwards causation still assume (temporal) priority of common causes in relation to measurement operations.
 (Only, in those cases, time order and causal order are not assumed to coincide.)
-See, for instance, \cite{price1994} or \cite{berkovitz2002}.
-More generally, whether \emph{no-conspiracy}-type assumptions capture any intuition related to free will is a subtle issue which would deserve a whole paper on its own.}
+See, for instance, \cite{berkovitz2002} or \cite{price1994}.} This is a crucial assumption but in my view it is not completely warranted.
+Indeed, I shall challenge it and suggest that violations of~\eqref{eq:simple-no-cons1} and~\eqref{eq:simple-no-cons2} do not necessarily entail that there being world conspiracies.
+In order to keep neutral as regards the possible conspiratorial implications of the violation of expressions~\eqref{eq:simple-no-cons1} and~\eqref{eq:simple-no-cons2}, I shall refer to them as \emph{measurement independence} conditions.